infracloudio/Jaeger-hackmarathon/README.md

-# Jaeger-hackmarathon
+# jaeger-trace-python
-Jaeger implementation for dope-december hackathon
+Jaeger implementation for a Flask app in python